-52.222-50 Combating Trafficking in Persons (JAN 2019).
+52.222-50 Combating Trafficking in Persons (OCT 2020).
 The term "contractor" shall mean "Seller", except in the paragraph (a) definition of Agent, and except when the term "prime contractor" appears, which shall remain unchanged.
 The term "Contracting Officer" shall mean "Contracting Officer, Buyer's Authorized Procurement representative" in paragraph (d)(1).

 Paragraph (d)(2) shall read as follows: "If the allegation may be associated with more than one contract, the Seller shall inform the Buyer's Authorized Procurement Representative for each affected contract."
 The term "the Government" shall mean "the Government and Buyer" in paragraph (e).
 The term "termination" shall mean "Cancellation" and "Cancellation for Default", respectively, in paragraph (e)(6).
 The term "Contracting Officer" shall mean "Contracting Officer and Buyer" in paragraph (f), except in paragraph (f)(2), where it shall mean "Contracting Officer or Buyer".
 Paragraph (h)(2)(ii) shall read as follows: "To the nature and scope of the activities involved in the performance of a Government subcontract, including the number of non-United States citizens expected to be employed and the risk that the contract or subcontract will involve services or supplies susceptible to trafficking in persons."
-The term "Contracting Officer" shall mean "Contracting Officer or Buyer" in paragraph (h)(4)(ii).
 The term "Contracting Officer" shall mean "Buyer" in paragraph (h)(5).